maxb-odessa/x52mfd/README.md

 Button name will follow 'on' or 'off' to indicate its state except 'modes' which have 3 states: 1,2 and 3 Axis states are not supported 'cause I see no need in them atm.

-Button names cound be found in +libx52+ sources plus I made some by myself for HAT states.
+Button names cound be found in __libx52__ sources plus I've made some other by myself for HAT and MODE states.
 ### Button names:

     * BTN_TRIGGER